Lightning-AI/pytorch-lightning/examples/fabric/build_your_own_trainer/README.md

 It is built upon `lightning.fabric` for hardware and training orchestration and consists of two files:

 - trainer.py contains the actual `MyCustomTrainer` implementation
-- run.py contains a script utilizing this trainer for training a very simple MNIST Module.
+- run.py contains a script utilizing this trainer for training a very simple MNIST module.

 ### Run